Rjukan: Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Rjukan lies within Tinn Municipality and is therefore governed by the municipal council of Tinn Municipality.

 Tourism

 Rjukan has a long history of tourism, beginning in the 19th century, then mostly focused on the Rjukan Falls.
 Later, the local resistance fighter and mountain guide Claus Helberg called Rjukan "the cradle of tourism in Norway."

-In 1811, royal geologist Jens Esmark "discovered" the Rjukan Falls, and enthusiastically reported to the Dano–Norwegian King Frederik VI that he had found "the tallest of all known waterfalls, not just in Europe, but the whole world," which was completely wrong.
+In 1811, royal geologist Jens Esmark "discovered" the Rjukan Falls, and enthusiastically reported to the Dano–Norwegian King Frederik VI that he had found "the tallest of all known waterfalls, not just in Europe, but the whole world", which was completely wrong.
 Apparently, his assistant wrongly measured the total fall at 271 m tall.
 In reality, it has a total fall of 238 m, with a largest single fall of 104 m.
 Skorga, the tallest waterfall in Norway and the sixth tallest in the world, has a total fall of 875 m.

 Nonetheless, the valley became a famous tourist sight for the European upper classes.
 During the 19th century, two inns served Norwegian and international guests.
 One of these guests was French author Jules Verne, who stayed in Rjukan in 1861 during his travels through Norway.
 During this time he wrote The Lottery Ticket, an adventure novel set in Telemark.
 In the novel, he describes the Rjukan Falls as "one of the most spectacular waterfalls in Europe."

 In addition to the waterfall, Rjukan had good terrain for skiing, and was a good starting point for hiking on the Hardangervidda plateau and Gaustatoppen.

 In 1968, Krokan by the Rjukan waterfall became the Norwegian Trekking Association's (DNT) first cabin.
 After the waterfall was harnessed for hydropower production, the hut was sold.
-Today it is re-opened and a part of the Unesco World Heritage site, situated by the main road from Rjukan (Tinn) to Vinje.
+Today it is re-opened and a part of the UNESCO World Heritage site, situated by the main road from Rjukan to Vinje Municipality.

 Today, tourism to Rjukan is focused on hiking opportunities, the local Gaustablikk ski resort (one of the largest in Norway), and the Norwegian Industrial Workers Museum at Vemork.
 It is also considered one of the best ice climbing areas in Northern Europe because of the large number of waterfalls, and because the lack of sun gives ice consistently.